joelpurra/bespoke-indexfinger/README.md

 # bespoke-active

-Keep track of the active slide in [Bespoke.js](http://markdalgleish.com/projects/bespoke.js)
+Keep track of the active slide in [Bespoke.js][bespoke.js].
+This plugin is targeted towards plugin developers, not everyday bespoke users looking to make a nice presentation.

 ## Download